polyteia-connect/polyteia-sdk-python/README.md

 DEFAULT_API_URL = "https://dev.polyteia.com"
 ```

-If you're working with a different environment (e.g. development or staging), you can override the default by passing a custom URL into any function call:
+If you're working with a different environment (e.g. production), you can override the default by passing a custom URL into any function call:

 ```python
 API_URL = "https://prd.polyteia.com"